drarwood/vcf_trimmer/README.md

 ---
 ### Command line usage

-Strings that define inclusion criteria and fields to exclude should be consistent with bcftools  placed within quotes.
+Strings that define inclusion criteria and fields to exclude should be consistent with input expected by bcftools and placed within quotes.
 See the [bcftools](https://samtools.github.io/bcftools/bcftools.html) manual for more information.

 #### Example 1:
 Removing all fields within `FORMAT` except for `GT` and applying inclusion critera of an `AAscore` >= 0.5: